-As the Neighbourhood Plan progressed, residents signed up to become part of 'Theme Groups' to explore the detail of the Neighbourhood Plan; to build the evidence base and to lay the foundation for the draft Neighbourhood Plan.
-An environmental Theme Group was established, along with a theme group on housing and the built environment and a 'sustainability' group looking at issues to do with employment, community facilities and transport.
+As the Neighbourhood Plan progressed, residents signed up to become part of "Theme Groups" to explore the detail of the Neighbourhood Plan; to build the evidence base and to lay the foundation for the draft Neighbourhood Plan.
+An Environmental Theme Group was established, along with Theme Groups on housing and the built environment and a 'sustainability' group looking at issues to do with employment, community facilities and transport.
 83 people attended the launch event demonstrating remarkable engagement with the local community.